mongodb-partners/MongoDB-VertexAI-extensions/README.md

 # **Vertex Extensions SDK: Connecting Models to APIs**

 Vertex AI Extensions is a platform for creating and managing extensions that connect large language models to external systems via APIs.
 These external systems can provide LLMs with real-time data and perform data processing actions on their behalf.
+This tutorial uses the mongodb default dataset from sample_mflix database , movies collection.
+We will run all the below code on the Enterprise Colab [notebook](https://github.com/mongodb-partners/MongoDB-VertexAI-extensions/blob/main/notebook/Mongodb%20vertex%20AI%20integration.ipynb).
 # Connect to project

 ```{python}